cseanburns/systems-librarianship/src/6a-install-wordpress.md

 Since the system meets the PHP and MySQL requirements, it means I can proceed.

+> As always, be sure to update your system with the `apt` commands: `sudo apt update` etc.

 Next, we need to add some additional PHP modules to our system to let WordPress operate at full functionality.
 We can install these using the `apt` command: